michaelangelozara/Final_Journal_Application_Torres_Zara/README.md

 - **Convenience and Accessibility**: Access your journal from your mobile device at any time.
 It's a private space for your thoughts, always available when inspiration strikes.

-We hope MyJournal becomes a valuable companion on your journey of self-expression and introspection.
+We hope Journal becomes a valuable companion on your journey of self-expression and introspection.
 Enjoy the process of journaling and cherish the moments you capture.